Marcus's Friends and Family Update #5

 🌏Life Changes

-Snowboarding in Hakuba: Spent 2 weeks in Japan, 5 days snowboarding where I went from being able to snowboard red runs → black.
+- Snowboarding in Hakuba: Spent 2 weeks in Japan, 5 days on the mountain — levelled up from red to black runs.

 💡Lessons I've Learned